Fraudmarc/fraudmarc-ce/ADVANCED_INSTALL.md

 Here are the steps to setup Fraudmarc CE to collect and process DMARC data for your domain(s).

+1. Create a PostgreSQL Database
-1. Create AWS role for Fraudmarc CE
+2. Create an AWS role for Fraudmarc CE
-2. Create a PostgreSQL Database
-3. Setup Docker
+3. Install Go
+4. Install Git
-4. Deploy Lambda functions to process DMARC reports with Docker Hub
+5. Build & deploy AWS Lambda functions to process DMARC reports
-5. Configure AWS SES to receive DMARC reports & invoke our Lambdas for processing
+6. Configure AWS SES to receive DMARC reports & invoke our Lambda for processing
-6. Run the Fraudmarc CE client with Docker
+7. Build & run the Fraudmace CE client
-7. Publish a DMARC policy to collect reports
+8. Publish a DMARC policy to collect reports

 ## System overview